kashishs23/Project2/README.md

 # Project2
 ->Amazon
+*Its a Website.
 ->Form
 ->Game
 *Home Page,Login Page,Registration Page and Contact Page.
 ->Registration
+*Its a Student Registration Page